mosse-security/mcsi-library/docs/ways-of-working/reporting.md

 ```

 Embarking on the writing journey of your cybersecurity report can be akin to setting off on a grand adventure in the digital realm.
 Picture yourself as a cyber-explorer, navigating through a landscape filled with intriguing data, mysterious code, and hidden cyber threats.
 Each word you write is a step on a path through this uncharted territory, each sentence a discovery, unraveling the complexities of cybersecurity.
 Your keyboard transforms into a trusty tool, helping you unearth secrets from realms of ones and zeros.
 As you weave together the technical details with narrative flair, your report becomes more than just a document — it's a map for others to follow, a guide through the intricate and fascinating world of cybersecurity.
 With every paragraph, you're not just informing your readers; you're taking them on a thrilling expedition through the digital wilderness, filled with insights, revelations, and a dash of your unique style.
 So, fasten your seatbelt, ready your wits, and let the writing escapade begin!

+## TL;DR

+1. Craft cybersecurity reports that effectively communicate vital information for decision-making and strategy development
+2. Apply universally applicable foundational principles and guidelines, regardless of the report's specific context
+    - Conduct thorough research on various cybersecurity report examples from reputable sources online.
+    - Analyze and incorporate the most effective strategies, structures, and content styles from these examples.
+3. Prioritize understanding and managing stakeholder needs and expectations
+    - Analyze each stakeholder's interests and concerns in relation to the report
+      - Analyze individual stakeholders methodically for unique insights
+      - Create a comprehensive checklist to address each stakeholder's concerns effectively
+    - Tailor reports to address the specific needs of varied stakeholders
+    - Communicate necessary information effectively to both technical and non-technical stakeholders
+    - Ensure that stakeholders can derive value from the report
+    - Foster stakeholder engagement and action through the report
+    - Enhance report relevance by understanding stakeholder perspectives
+4. Balance technical detail with accessibility in reports
+5. Inform report content and structure based on stakeholder analysis
+6. Construct a detailed checklist with prioritized report components
+    - Prioritize report elements based on their relevance
+    - Enhance report relevance by understanding different perspectives
+7. Communicate with diagrams, tables and charts:
+    - Chronologies and Timelines
+    - Sorting, Ranking, Scoring, and Prioritizing
+    - Matrices
+    - Mind Maps
+    - Workflow Diagrams
+    - Process Maps
+    - Gantt Charts